Diyah-Widiya/Xethru-X4M03/README.md

 # Reference
 1. **Novelda**
-   - *Description:* Novelda is a reference for [insert brief description here].
+   - *Description:* Novelda is a reference for .
    - *Link:* [Novelda Repository](https://github.com/novelda)

 2. **Lopes, A. S. D. (2020)**